PTF Impacts

 Provost's Teaching Fellows have made lasting impacts in their departments, colleges and schools, all of the University of Texas, and even the broader scholarship of teaching and learning.
 Through both individual initiatives and university-wide programs, PTFs continue to serve as catalysts for positive change and further our campus culture of teaching and learning.

-Displaying 1 - 25 of 35
+Displaying 1 - 25 of 34

 Teaching Tips 2023-2024

 Each year, the PTF Chair-Elect has the opportunity to share recurring Teaching Tips with the all faculty at UT.
+These messages cover a variety of topics, styles, and methodologies, from brief and practical classroom strategies to in-depth conversations with voices from across campus.

 Bearing and Sharing the Burdens of Mentoring in the COVID-19 Pandemic (TAPA)

-This invited paper is part of a group of six articles on "rupture and repair" in the wake of the COVID-19 pandemic published in Transactions of the American Philological Association, the journal of the professional organization for American Classicists.
+PTF alum Deborah Beck authored this invited paper as part of a group of six articles on "rupture and repair" in the wake of the COVID-19 pandemic, which was published in Transactions of the American Philological Association, the journal of the professional organization for American Classicists.
+In the article, she explores the impacts of the COVID-19 pandemic's social isolation and "New Normal" on faculty peer mentorship and how the landscape of academic mentorship has changed since the onset of the pandemic.

 A Classics Podcast Gets Greek Greats Onto Your Phone (Life & Letters Magazine)